Bulletdev/Bulletdev/README.md

 ## About Me
 </div>

-* I'm passionate about Java, offensive security, and reverse engineering.
+* I'm passionate about Backend, offensive security, and reverse engineering.
 * I create tools and content for both Developers and Pentesters.

 <div align="center">